mum0n/model_covariance/docs/covariance.md

 *Correlation* is similar to *Covariance* in that it describes the relationship between variables.
 When two variables are completely random, there would be no relationship and when they are completely dependent, functionally or mechanistically, they would be completely correlated and given a value of 1 or -1.

-The most frequently used form of correlation is the Pearson product moment correlation coefficient ($\rho$) where this scaling is accomplished by dividing by their respective standard deviations.
+The most frequently used form of correlation is the Pearson product moment correlation coefficient ($\rho$) where this scaling is accomplished by dividing the covariance by their respective standard deviations.
 In other words, the covariance between two variables $x$ and $y$ scaled by the standard deviation of each variable:

 $$\begin{align*}
 \rho_{xy} &= \frac{Cov(x, y)}{\sqrt{Var(x) \cdot Var(y)}} \\